designing-ml/designwith_ml/index.md

 _Assignments Due Next Week_
 * Presentations for first guided investigation, [Wikipedia Abuse Filter]
+* Fill out and bring your brainstorming sheets along with print-outs of any materials you will turn in.

 _Readings Due Next Week_
 * [Recommender Systems: From Algorithm to User Experience]